Culturally-Nuanced Story Generation for Reasoning in Low-Resource Languages: The Case of Javanese and Sundanese: Dataset Construction

-\paragraph{Machine translation with human verification} As shown in Figure~\ref{local_cloze_pipeline}, we translate 500 randomly selected samples from the \texttt{IndoCloze} test set into Javanese and Sundanese using Google Translate.\footnote{Google Translate was accessed in September 2024.
-Similar to the construction of training set, we choose Google Translate for its strong translation performance in both Javanese and Sundanese.} To ensure quality, we employ two native speakers for each language and implement a two-stage quality control process.
-In Stage 1, the first worker manually corrects translation errors and localizes content by replacing entities (e.g., names, buildings, food) with culturally relevant alternatives.
-In Stage 2, a second worker validates the revised text and directly corrects any remaining errors from the first stage.
-This verification step ensures the accuracy and naturalness of the machine-translated test set.
-From this point forward, we refer to this data as \textbf{MT\textsubscript{test}}.
+As shown in Figure~\ref{fig:local_cloze_pipeline}, we translate 500 randomly selected samples from the \texttt{IndoCloze} test set into Javanese and Sundanese using Google Translate.\footnote{Google Translate was accessed in September 2024} To ensure accuracy and naturalness of the machine-translation, we employ two native speakers for each language and implement a two-stage quality control process.
+In Stage 1, the first worker manually corrects translation errors and localizes content by replacing entities (e.g., names, buildings, food) with culturally relevant alternatives.\footnote{Note that while we applied cultural localization, not all examples could be fully adapted to Javanese or Sundanese contexts, as some stories reflect general Indonesian cultural elements that are not specific to either group.} In Stage 2, a second worker validates the revised text and directly corrects any remaining errors from the first stage.
+From this point forward, we refer to this data as \textbf{MT\textsubscript{test}+Human}.